Car Insurance Deductibles Explained

 Some of the most common types of auto insurance deductibles are:

-• Collision insurance deductible: Collision insurance covers the cost of repairing or replacing your vehicle if it gets damaged in an accident.
+Collision insurance covers the cost of repairing or replacing your vehicle if it gets damaged in an accident.
 Your deductible depends on whether you were at fault or responsible for the accident.
-If you were the one at fault, you will be charged the full deductible amount.
-If you were involved but not the party at fault, you will only be deducted a partial amount.
+If you were the one at fault, you would be charged the full deductible amount.
+If you are not at fault, your deductible may be waived depending on the type of claim (for example, under Direct Compensation Property Damage coverage in Ontario).

-• Comprehensive insurance deductible: Comprehensive insurance covers repairs or replacement of your car in the case of other types of damage, such as vandalism, fire, or theft.
-When filing a comprehensive insurance claim, you will always be deducted the full amount.
+Comprehensive insurance covers repairs or replacement of your car in the case of other types of damage, such as vandalism, fire, or theft.
+Comprehensive claims usually require you to pay your comprehensive deductible, unless your policy includes special deductible waivers.

 These are just some of the different types of auto insurance deductibles out there.
 Make sure to talk to your insurance broker and ask the right questions so you can get the best deal for you.